getify/Functional-Light-JS/ch5.md

 ## Summary

-Side effects are bad because they make your code much harder to understand.
+Side effects are harmful to code readability and quality because they make your code much harder to understand.
+Side effects are also one of the most common *causes* of bugs in programs, because juggling them is hard.

 Pure functions are how we avoid side effects.
+A pure function is one that always returns the same output given the same input, and has no side causes or side effects.

-Prefer pure functions in as many places as that's practical.
-Collect impure functions side effects together as much as possible, so that it's easier to identify and audit the most likely culprits of bugs when the arise.
+No program can be entirely free of side effects.
+But prefer pure functions in as many places as that's practical.
+Collect impure functions side effects together as much as possible, so that it's easier to identify and audit the most likely culprits of bugs when they arise.